nealrobbins/liferay-docs-commerce/developer/articles/100-custom-payment-method.markdown

 ## Implementing the Payment Method Interface

-First, create a component and implement the interface.
-In general, implementations of `CommercePaymentMethod` work through the `processPayment` and `completePayment` methods. `processPayment` returns a utility object (`CommercePaymentResult` which is used to send information to the payment engine.
-Once the payment is processed---either in house or by a third party---`CommercePaymentEngine.java` calls the `completePayment` method to provide information on the outcome.

-This is example is a simple offline payment method.
-Since payment is not processed online, the payment engine is not needed as the transaction is assumed to be successful---a payment status of `PAID` is actually hard-coded into the `completePayment` method.
-However, the implementation still follows the
-@commerce@ standard of exchanging data between the payment method and payment engine in order to store the result of the transaction.
+This example is a simple offline payment method.
+Since payment is not processed online, the transaction is assumed to be successful---a payment status of `PAID` is actually hard-coded into the `completePayment` method.
+However, the implementation still follows the @commerce@ standard of exchanging data between the payment method and payment engine, and the servlet in order to store the result of the transaction.

 Start by adding a component to your module: